Do you want to switch domain names after migrating your shopping cart? This guide will help you how to get the job done.

 - Fill in the new name servers into the appropriate fields.

 - Click to save the changes

-- The info on old DNS hasn’t been deleted from your domain details.
-To solve this – change your domain details so that they would point to the DNS of your new hosting provider;
+- Your domain details still include the information of your old DNS.
+To solve this, you have to modify your domain details so that they would point to the DNS of your new hosting provider.

 - Domain changes have not been spread among the DNS yet.
 To solve this: remain patient, domain switch is not a single-click procedure and requires time for the changes to be processed.
-Once after 48 hours period, there is no positive result – contact your hosting providers to report the problem.
+Once you don’t receive any response after 48 hours, you should contact your hosting providers to report the problem.

 If you don’t have time to switch domain on your own, LitExtension offers Change DNS and switch domain service that will help you.

 In case you have any other questions, please reach out to us via: